 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-Iron Man to Agatha: How to watch the Marvel Cinematic Universe movies & series in order, both release date and chronological)
+From Iron Man to Agatha: How to watch the Marvel Cinematic Universe movies & series in order by release date and chronologically)

-How to watch Marvel Studios' movies, TV shows, and specials in order - from Iron Man to Agatha All Along, with every single thing in between
+How to watch Marvel Studios' movies, TV shows, and specials in order - from Iron Man to Agatha All Along, with every single project in between.

 Popverse's top stories of the day

 As trailers for both Captain America: Brave New World and Thunderbolts* — and just the general hype surrounding Disney+’s Daredevil: Born Again — make clear, 2025 looks set to be a very big year for Marvel Studios, and the Marvel Cinematic Universe as a whole, as it gathers momentum heading towards the re-emergence of the Avengers and the return of Robert Downey Jr. to the MCU as Doctor Doom.
-As the buzz for all of these upcoming projects (and the current Agatha All Along on Disney+, for that matter) keeps building, maybe you’re thinking that it’s time to go back and rewatch the MCU so far.
+As the buzz for all of these upcoming projects keeps building, maybe you’re thinking that it’s time to go back and rewatch the MCU so far.
 We’re here to help with that.

 There is, after all, a lot of Marvel Cinematic Universe to deal with at this point; it’s been around for 16 years, with multiple projects per year for the majority of that time.
 We’re more than 30 movies into the franchise at this point, so you might be forgiven for wondering what the best way to tackle a revisit would be.
 It’s a good question, and we’d like to think we’ve got a couple of good answers.